 Release date: February 23, 2017

-This might be an odd game to see on the list, as fast-paced hack ‘n’ slash/bullet hell hybrids aren’t usually the first thing that comes to mind when it comes to post-apocalyptic games, but Nier: Automata is definitely worth mentioning here.
+This might be an odd game to see on the list, as fast-paced hack ‘n’ slash/bullet hell hybrids aren’t usually the first thing that comes to mind when it comes to post-apocalyptic games, but Nier: Automata is definitely worth mentioning.

-As mentioned above, the combat is a mix of traditional hack ‘n’ slash action and bullet hell elements, complemented by various RPG elements that, when combined with the way the dialogues are presented, lend a very JRPG feel to the game.
+As stated above, the combat is a mixture of traditional hack ‘n’ slash action and bullet hell elements, complemented by various RPG elements that, when combined with the way the dialogues are presented, lend a very JRPG feel to the game.
 However, while surely unique, we feel that combat is perhaps the least significant part of Nier: Automata.

 Rather, what most take away from this game is its creatively-delivered story and well-written characters that will stick with you long after you put the controller down.
 Not only that, but the design of the machines that inhabit the depopulated ruins of Earth also makes for a memorable setting, not to mention that the soundtrack is some of the best that you’ll find in a game.